The-OpenROAD-Project/ORAssistant/backend/src/api/api_docs.md

 **Parameters:**

 - `query`: The user's question or input text
-- `session_id`: Optional identifier to maintain conversation continuity (auto-generated UUID if not provided)
+- `conversation_id`: Optional UUID identifier to maintain conversation continuity (auto-generated if not provided)
 - `list_sources`: Include source URLs in the response
 - `list_context`: Include retrieved context text in the response